 Denver Community Credit Union is a not-for-profit financial cooperative whose mission is to make a difference in members' lives by providing financial opportunity.
 To that end, Denver Community established a financial education program in 2005 which is now known as the Clear Money Program.

-In 2012 alone, the Clear Money Program educated over 1,200 Coloradans: 905 through free classes, 24 through financial counseling, and the remainder through free online podcasts.
+In 2014 alone, the Clear Money Program educated over 2,200 Coloradans: 1,450 through free financial education classes, 65 through financial coaching, and the remainder through free online podcasts.